 If you’ve recently changed your cat’s food or she has gotten into something she shouldn’t have, these can lead to gastrointestinal upset, which is usually accompanied by vomiting and/or diarrhea.

 However, if everything has been fine with Kitty’s appetite and she’s still dropping those pounds, she may have a case of intestinal parasites.
 This can include the commonly found roundworm or even a tapeworm.
-Both of these parasites will require you to bring a fresh stool sample to your veterinarian for testing.
+Both of these parasites will require you to bring a fresh stool sample to your veterinarian for testing (see our article on the cost to deworm a cat).
 If worms are present, your cat will be given a medication to rid her body of these nutrient-sucking parasites.

 If you’ve ever had a toothache then you know how difficult it is to eat or to even muster up an appetite.
 Cats that develop gum or teeth issues will refuse to eat, plus they may be drooling and rubbing at their mouth area.
 Take Kitty to the vet to see if there is a tooth-issue that needs to be taken care of.